 Even in minor accidents, a police report can prove invaluable when determining liability and recovering for your injuries and damages.
 Fully cooperate with the police but avoid admitting fault to the accident.

 Check to See if there is Anyone Else that Was Involved and Possibly Hurt

 You should then check to make sure that everybody involved in the accident is ok.
 As a driver in the United States, it is your civilian responsibility do so.
 If there are injuries to any of the parties involved, you should call 911 or medical assistance immediately and try to aid that person as best you can.

-After ensuring that no one needs medical assistance, you should then call local Maryland police.
-The police will file a report which is helpful for insurance companies and a lawyer if you decide to contact one.
+After ensuring that no one needs medical assistance, you should then call the local Maryland police. the police will file a report which is helpful for insurance companies and your Baltimore personal injury lawyer if you decide to contact one.

 Write down as much information as possible about the other driver or drivers involved in the accident.
 Make sure you get the driver and passengers names, license plate numbers for all vehicles, insurance information and the make and model of all vehicles involved.
 It’s also important to collect any Witnesses names and phone numbers at the scene of the accident.
 You can never have too much information and it is often easier to obtain at the scene of the car accident than after.

 Maryland law requires that you exchange certain information after being involved in an accident.
 Such information includes: name, address and contact details, driver licenses, license plate numbers and auto insurance.
 You should get this information from all parties involved and witnesses if there are any.